4 Engraving Processes to Consider When Personalizing a Cremation Urn

 Image by Jie Qi*

 Many families find the process of choosing an epitaph for a loved one a meaningful process.
-Still more satisfying is the result of a personalized cremation urn engraved with thoughtful, funny, irreverent, or wise words that encapsulate a loved one’s personality or memory.
+Still more satisfying is the result of a personalized cremation urn, engraved with thoughtful, funny, irreverent, or wise words that encapsulate a loved one’s personality or memory.
+Engraving an urn may seem like a straightforward process, but there are actually different methods you can choose to achieve your desired look.

 This article provides: